tanahildebrand/OSU_Bootcamp_Final_Project_Group5/README.md

 ## Questions
 - Does the dietary breakdown predict the countries' happiness score?
 - Does obesity correlate to happiness at the same rate as carbohydrate intake?
-- Does alcohol consumption alone contribute to happiness?
+- Does alcohol consumption contribute to happiness?
+- Does an increase in any foods cause happiness to decrease?

 ## Discovery

-Aaron
+### Aaron

 ### Python (Laurice Ramirez)
 The raw data from Covid19 Healthy Diet Dataset was uploaded to Pandas.
 The following steps was utilized to clean the data: